 WORLD FILM FEDERATION is dedicated to bringing the Independent Film Market into one Global Community with members taking decisive action with courage, determination and enthusiasm to achieve success.

-The primary mission is to establish a One-Stop location to ensure dedicated networking with all the necessary tools and features that will help you create and crew projects.
 Connect with your peers, build your network, find jobs, access all necessary industry links and advance your career either while on the go or at home.

 WORLD FILM FEDERATION.

 World Film Federation IS your central hub for all Independent / Non-Union film professionals who are tired of searching the net trying to find what they need to produce their film or even work in a film.
 Contacts, Grants, Forms, Festivals, News, Jobs, etc.. it is all listed or linked here for your convenience.

 World Film Federation has brought the truly INDEPENDENT film community (not a spin-off of Hollywood’s Big Five) into one convenient location; allowing you, the Independent / Non Union film professional to focus entirely on the business of film without the distractions of what HOLLYWOOD says you should or should not do.

 BASIC MEMBERS BENEFITS